hungrypanda140/cs1300-development/README.md

 # Development

 ### Link to Deployed Website
-If you used the stencil code, this is `https://<your GitHub username>.github.io/<name of your repository>`
+If you used the stencil code, this is [https://hungrypanda140.github.io/cs1300-development/](https://hungrypanda140.github.io/cs1300-development/)

 ### Goal and Value of the Application